ra559/cis106/_labs/lab4.md

 8. Change your present/current working directory to `disk/by-id`  and from there long list all the files in your home directory including hidden files.
 9. List all the files sorted by modification time inside the `share/themes` directory.
 10. List all the files sorted by file extension inside the `/usr/share` directory.

+> **Take a screenshot of the terminal only.
+Your screenshot must show all the commands that you used to answer questions 1-10.
+Multiple screenshots may be required**

 ## What will you Submit: